MeriemMhr/comp0087-snlp-group-coursework/README.md

-# COMP0087: Evaluating Dynamic Tokenization Strategies in Low-Resource Languages
+# Adaptive Tokenization for Arabic: Unpacking Strategies for Low-Resource NLP

 This repository presents the implementation and analysis developed for our COMP0087 Statistical Natural Language Processing group project at University College London, titled: